zulip/zulip-gci/tasks/2017/interactive-bots.md

 * Take screenshots showing that the bot is working, make sure to have screenshots of:

   - your terminal window with the bot running, including the command you used to run the bot and the output with the bot description
- - messages sent by you to the bot in "Verona" stream
+  - messages sent by you to the bot in the stream "Verona"
   - messages sent by the bot in the same stream
   - any other screenshots you find relevant

   Add the screenshots to `interactive-bots/helloworld/<username>/`.
-Make sure your filenames do not have white-spaces.
+Make sure your filenames do not have white-spaces, since those often cause trouble with file systems.
 Instead, use dashes (`-`).

 * Note down any places you got stuck, problems or errors you ran into while doing this setup process.
 Add your notes as a `notes.md` file to